Feature: #109412 - Auto-discovery of form YAML configurations

 Description

-TYPO3 Form Framework now discovers YAML configuration files automatically from every active extension — no PHP or TypoScript registration is required.
+TYPO3 Form Framework can now discover YAML configuration files from every active extension — with no PHP or TypoScript registration required.

 Directory layout